• Skip to primary navigation

 • Finely dice the onion and mince the garlic.
 Peel and chop the carrots.
 Chop the celery.
 Remove the skin from the pre-cooked rotisserie chicken.
 Shred the chicken breast.

-• In a second large pot on medium heat, melt the remaining butter.
+• Bechamel sauce: In a second large pot on medium heat, melt the remaining butter.
 Add the flour, continuing to stir for about 30 seconds.
-Pour the milk while continuing to whisk for a couple of minutes until the bechamel sauce thickens.
+Pour the milk while continuing to whisk for 5 to 10 minutes until the bechamel sauce thickens.
+Make sure the sauce is thick before adding it to the chicken and vegetable mixture!

-• Add the chicken and vegetable mixture to the homemade bechamel sauce.
-Mix together.
+• Mix the chicken and vegetables with the bechamel sauce.
 Cover and simmer on medium heat for 5 to 10 minutes or until the vegetables are tender.
+Add more chicken broth if you desire a lighter consistency.

 • Preheat the oven to the cooking temperature on the biscuit can (about 350℉ or 177℃).

 • Pour the chicken pot pie filling into a casserole dish.
 Top the filling with biscuit dough.
-Place the chicken pot pie casserole in the middle of the oven for the time listed on the biscuit can (about 16 to 19 minutes).
+Place the chicken pot pie casserole in the middle of the oven at 350℉ or 177℃ for the time listed on the biscuit can (about 16 to 19 minutes).
 Remove the chicken pot pie when the biscuits are cooked through and golden.

 Video